SpecFlowOSS/SpecFlowWiki/Step-Definition-Styles.md

 ## Customizing Step Definition Skeleton Templates

-If you want to include a custom using statement or a base class declaration to the generated step definition skeletons, you can also customize the templates.
-Just place a text file called `SkeletonTemplates.sftemplate` into the SpecFlow folder inside your local app data (e.g. `C:\Users\me\AppData\Local\SpecFlow\SkeletonTemplates.sftemplate`) to override the necessary templates.
+If you want to include a custom using statement or a base class declaration in your generated step definition skeletons, you can customize the templates.
+To do so, add a text file called `SkeletonTemplates.sftemplate` to the SpecFlow folder inside your local app data (e.g. `C:\Users\me\AppData\Local\SpecFlow\SkeletonTemplates.sftemplate`).
+This will override the templates.

-The template file contains sections, one for each template.
-In the custom template file you can override one or more sections.
-For all other sections, the default template will be used.
+Template files contain sections, one for each template.
+You can override one of more of these sections in your custom template files.
+For all other sections, the default template is used.
 The sections are separated with the `>>>` line prefix followed by the identifier of the section.
-The templates can refer to different parameters with the `{param}` syntax.
+You can refer to different parameters with the `{param}` syntax.

 The following example overrides the class generation skeleton for C# and specifies a custom comment in the file header: